chrnolte/places-conus/docs/methods/estimation/samples/geographies.rst

 CONUS
 *****

-CONUS models are fit on data for the entire U.S.
+CONUS models are fit on data for the entire contiguous United States.

-Because these models include millions of sales, CONUS models face stronger constrains with respect to the estimators we can fit (OLS regressors are quick, gradient boosting regressors not so much).
+Because these models can include millions of sales, CONUS models face stronger constrains with respect to the estimators we can fit.
+OLS regressors are quick and were fit to the nationwide sample.
+Tree ensembles were only fit to subsamples.

 :Identifier: ``conus``